wizfury/flashcard-saas/README.md

 ### AI Flashcards & stripe
-AI Flashcards & stripe is a mobile app that uses AI to help users learn and retain information more
+AI Flashcards & stripe is a mobile app that uses AI to make Flashcards from your text.

 To get started, install: